 SCHEDULING TELEHEALTH APPOINTMENTS - CALL TODAY

 Allergies don’t start because of an infection, but they can lead to one.
-The providers at Allergy, Asthma & Immunology of the Rockies, P.C., in Avon, Basalt, Eagle, Aspen, Frisco, and Glenwood Springs, Colorado, are experts in diagnosing and treating allergies.
+The providers at Allergy, Asthma & Immunology of the Rockies, P.C., in Avon, Basalt, Aspen, Frisco, and Glenwood Springs, Colorado, are experts in diagnosing and treating allergies.
 They’re also board-certified immunologists who specialize in treatments for immunodeficiency disorders and the infections they can cause.
 If you’re experiencing infections related to your allergies or require specialized care for an immune deficiency disorder, schedule an appointment today with these trusted and highly acclaimed physicians.

 The swelling, irritation, and excess mucus production that accompany many allergic reactions can lead to infections that may affect your sinuses, respiratory system, and even your ears.
 Inflammation caused by an allergic response, for instance, can prevent nasal passages from draining.
 This often leads to a buildup of bacteria in the sinus cavities.
 As these bacteria thrive and multiply, you may develop an infection of your sinuses.

 Frequent middle ear infections, especially in children but also adults, are often linked to untreated allergies.
 As congestion and inflammation caused by allergies build in your sinuses and nasal passages, the eustachian tube that connects your middle ear to your upper pharynx (nasopharynx) can also fill with debris, thick mucus, and infection-causing bacteria.